AndrijaS37N/doomrecey/README.md

 Note #2: CMakeLists.txt is added for C and C++ binaries.

-Note #3: In the future i'd want to try embedded development with these tools as well (embedded C/C++).
+Note #3: In the future I'd want to try embedded development with these tools as well (embedded C/C++).

 #### Project views: